 Many intranets have a section devoted to the brand guidelines – sometimes called Brand Central – with information about colors, typography, logos, voice and tone, taglines, etc. That’s important.
 It helps people understand how to use the visual and textual elements correctly, including how to refer to your organization outside the company.

-Your values and culture
+Your values and culture on your intranet

 The values are the traits your employees exhibit to protect and live the brand.